-ATTACHM CINI A 4.
-Historic properties and assets that are publicly owned shall be properly maintained so as to ensure protection of historic resources.
-However, the City cannot exercise regulatory authority over infrastructure not legally within its jurisdiction.
-5. Ensure proper preservation, maintenance, management and operation of New Orleans public cemeteries.
-Property Management Ongoing 6.
-Give operational priority by all City agencies to protect and preserve historic architecturally significant properties, to minimize or eliminate adverse impacts and embrace and inculcate such protection as an important and indispensable part of all agency operations.
-City departments Ongoing Staff time 7 Explore options to prevent or delay demolition to ensure the viability of proposed development plans.
-Preservation Plan Committee First five years 1.B.
-Ensure that historic preservation values and interests are coordinated with economic development groups, affordable housing developers, and ethnic and cultural groups.
-Ensure cross-representation of interests in initiatives, redevelopment efforts, in advisory committees and planning events.
-HDLC;VCC; HANO; Housing NOLA; public-private economic develop- ment partnership; others First five years Staff time 6.10 1.C.
+1 7.
+Explore options to prevent or delay demolition to ensure the viability of proposed development plans.
+Preservation Plan Committee First five. years Comment [PC16]: Text 14-09, No. 14 1.B.
+Ensure that historic preservation values and interests are coordinated with economic development groupsaffordable housingdevelopers and enthnic and cultural groups.
+1. Ensure cross-repre- sentation of interests in initiatives, redevelopment efforts, in advisory commit- tees and planning events.
+HDLC;VCC; HANO; Housing NOLA; public-private economic develop- ment partnership; others First five years Staff time 6.10 Comment [BBD18]: Text06-04 Comment [BBD17]: Text06-04 1.C.
 Enhance Guidelines for New Construction so that they emphasize the role contemporary design can play in historic districts.
 1. Work with the local American Institute of Archi- tects chapter to convene a committee of architects and preservationists to enhance the guidelines for contem- porary design in historic areas.
-HDLC;VCC; AIA-New Or- leans;PRC;National Trust Medium term Staff time; volunteers 6.11

-ALIACHM EINI A 2.
-Educate New Orleanians about the nature of Architecture as a continuum HDLC; VCC; AIA-New Or- leans; PRC; National Trust Medium term Staff time; volunteers 6.11 1.D.
+HDLC;VCC; AIA-New Or- leans; PRC; National Trust Medium term Staff time; volunteers 6.11 2.
+Educate New Orleanians about the nature of Architecture as a continuum New Or- Medium. term Staff time; volunteers 6.11 Comment [SEL19]: Text06-06 1.D.
 Protect important cultural sites, activities, and traditions.
 1. A comprehensive survey of existing musically, historically, and spiritually important cultural sites should be completed, and site should become eligible for protection.
-Cultural community; Universities; CPC First five years Staff time; volunte er; grants; non- profits 2.
-Allow historic music venues to be reestablished at sites where such former use is identified CPC First five years Staff time 3.
-A grant program for sound proofing businesses, similar to a façade grant program, should be developed and implemented, with an emphasis on music venues and barrooms.
-Office of Cultural Economy:, NOLA Business Alliance; First five years Staff time; grants 4.
-Encourage businesses and facilities that promote New Orleans culture through music, entertainment, dance, art, oral traditions.
+Cultural community: Universities: CPC First five years Staff time: volunte er: grants: non- profits Comment [BBD20]: Text06-01 2.
+Allow historic music venues to be reestablished at sites where such former use is identified CPC.
+First five years Staff time Comment [BBD21]: Text06-01

+3. A grant program for sound proofing businesses, similar to a facade grant program, should be developed and implemented, with an emphasis on music venues and barrooms.
+Office of Cultural Economy: NOLA Business Alliance; First five years Staff time: grants 4.
+Enoucrage businesses and facilities that promote New Orleans culture through music, entertainment, dance, art, oral traditions.
 Office of Cultural Economy; NOLA Business Alliance; CPC First five years Staff time 2 Historic preserva- tion initiatives sup- port and invigorate neighborhood revitalization.
 2.A.
-Support and develop cultural heritage destinations in less-traveled areas and expand visitor access.
-Convene a Heritage Tourism Task Force, potentially as part of the economic development PPP's group on tourism.
-Tourism organizations; HDLC First five years Staff time 6.11 -6.12 2.
-Develop resource materials on heritage tourism for visitors.
-Tourism organizations First five years Tourism mar- keting funds; grants 6.13 3.
-Capitalize on the Tricentennial to market heritage tourism.
+Support and develop cultural heritage destina- tions in less-traveled areas and expand visitor access.
+1. Convene a Heritage Tourism Task Force, potentially as part of the economic development PPP's group on tourism.
+Tourism organiza- tions; HDLC First five years Staff time 6.11 -6.12 2.
+Develop resource ma- terials on heritage tourism for visitors.
+Tourism organiza- tions First five years Tourism mar- keting funds; grants 6.13 3.
+Capitalize on the Tricen- tennial to market heritage tourism.
 Tourism organizations Short Term Tourism mar- keting funds 6.13 2.B Support and promote preservation-based economic development in historic areas.
-Facilitate city or corporate support for Main Streets and Cultural Districts.
+1. Facilitate city or corporate support for Main Streets and Cultural Districts.
 OFICD, VCC Medium term Housing Office Funds; foundations 6.13

-FI T FIVE YEARS: 2010-2014 MEDIUM TERM: 2015-2019 LONG TERM: 2020-2030
+FIRST FIVE YEARS: 2010-2014

+MEDIUM TERM: 2015-2019 LONG TERM: 2020-2030